Fishing Oregon’s McKenzie River (2023 Update)

 The area stocked is roughly 30 miles of river from Hendricks Bridge upriver to Forest Glen Landing, a county park site near the community of Blue River.

-Unlike sections managed for wild trout, this hatchery trout area also is generally open to bait fishing during the trout-stocking season, but check regulations before casting with bait.
+Unlike sections managed for wild trout, this hatchery trout area is also generally open to bait fishing during the trout-stocking season, but check regulations before casting with bait.

 The section from Finn Rock up to Hendricks (three to four river miles) typically isn’t stocked until mid-June to help protect wild fish spawning in that upper area, ODFW fish biologist Jeff Ziller said.